mattmanning/mattmanning.github.com/_posts/2010-11-29-EC2-Micro-Instance-as-a-Remote-Bittorrent-Client.md

     ubuntu@ip-10-203-65-125:~$ sudo nano /etc/transmission-daemon/settings.json

-Save downloaded files in a more convenient place: “download-dir”: “/home/ubuntu/Downloads”
+Save downloaded files in a more convenient place: "download-dir": "/home/ubuntu/Downloads"

-Come up with a password to protect your server: “rpc-password”: “mysecretpassword”.
+Come up with a password to protect your server: "rpc-password": "mysecretpassword".
 (Don’t worry.
 This password will be obscured to a hash once we restart the transmission-daemon.)
-Turn off the rpc-whitelist so we can access this client from any IP: “rpc-whitelist-enabled”: false,
+Turn off the rpc-whitelist so we can access this client from any IP: "rpc-whitelist-enabled": false,

 Now start transmission-daemon back up: